giper45/git-shrink/README.md

 ```
 sh check_git.sh 100 > toremove;
-#here checking the 100 objects and delete someone if I want to preserve it
-sh remove_git.sh toremove  #Remove all object in toremove file
+sh remove_git.sh toremove  #After the check files in toremove file, remove all objects
 ```
 Repeat untile you're not satisfied about the cleaning of your repo